tom-raistrick/jisho_search/README.md

 # jisho_search
-Search Jisho.org from the python shell
+Search Jisho.org from the Python shell

 Written in python 3.8